Click on pdf file above for report on the Structure 34 elaborated Kiva Closing and Animal Sacrifice

 Site map of Champagne Spring North Hill Complex.
 Note central plaza with great kiva.
 This plaza contains 7 other pit structures of early kivas and all were ceremonially closed through various methods including burning, roof salvage then burning with complete array of tools, pottery vessels, axes, awls, and other high input items.

 Special Room SS Rm 1, may have been a jewelry manufacturing facility.
 Seen here are azurite pieces from this structure.
-This room and at least one or two others were associated with the great kiva.
+This room and at least one or two others appear to be associated with the great kiva.

-Structure 37, Lots to document here.
+Structure 37 (at left), Lots to document here.
 Approximately 50 animals were sacrificed and buried within a stone shrine placed over the sub floor ventilator.

 Detail of turkey burial in Structure 37, Champagne Spring site (photo by David Dove), From "Cultural and Genetic Contexts for Early Turkey Domestication in the Northern Southwest," by William D. Lipe, R. Kyle Bocinsky, Brian Chisholm, Robin Lyle, David M. Dove, R.G.
 Matson, Elizabeth Jarvis, Kathleen Judd, and Brian Kemp, page 103